gamethapcam/pokemon-wilds/README.md

 ## How to Play
  - Download /builds/latest/pokemon-wilds.exe and run.
+   - *Alternatively, download and run /builds/latest/pokemon-wilds.jar if the exe doesn't work.*
  - Java is required in order to run (it's required by libGDX, the engine this is built on).
 If you don't have java installed, a popup may appear pointing you to java installation instructions.
  - **NOTE:** this is currently in Alpha.
 Things are getting there, but still not fully complete.
 If you find a bug, please create an issue here on github describing it (that would help me out a ton).